attachmentsme/developer-blog/quantified-site.md

 or, was it something outside of our control?

-* was Google Drive was down?
+* was Google Drive down?
 * did a user have tens-of-thousands of spam-emails pouring into their email account, resulting in a DoS attack on our system?

-Regardless, the underlying problem was a lack of visibility.
+The ultimate problem was a lack of visibility into our system.

 This is a story about how we fixed this problem, using technologies such as: Nagios, Graphite, StatsD, and Sentry.
 In turn, getting to the point where we had confidence in our system, and could sleep at night.